OSC/ondemand/contributor_jam_guide.md

 - Notice, we can use this to generate or read data on the backend.
-- This pattern prevalent in most apps you pull down from OSC and you can know which files use this convention by looking for file names that end in `*.erb` such as `script.sh.erb` or `form.yml.erb`, all that matters to `ERB` is that file extension name which then tells the templating engine to uptake that file and execute the ruby code found in the file betweem tse `ERB` tags.
+- This pattern prevalent in most apps you pull down from OSC and you can know which files use this convention by looking for file names that end in `*.erb` such as `script.sh.erb` or `form.yml.erb`, all that matters to `ERB` is that file extension name which then tells the templating engine to uptake that file and execute the ruby code found in the file between the `ERB` tags.
 - The engine will either then return a string in place of the expression, or it will render as blank ultimately but provide a ruby statement for a variable or branching logic or some type of code you need to run but wish to not actually return anything in the file itself.